-There were ten compounds that were not detected at all during 2015, which is an increase from the nine non-detect compounds in 2014.
-There were 19 compounds that were detected in five percent, or less, of the samples in 2015.
-This is an increase from 2014, where only seven compounds were detected in five percent, or less, of the samples.
-This list of 20 compounds includes many compounds that are chiefly emitted by stationary sources.
+There were seven compounds that were not detected at all during 2016, which is a decrease from the ten non-detect compounds in 2015.
+There were 13 compounds that were detected in five percent, or less, of the samples in 2016.
+This is a decrease from 2015, where 19 compounds were detected in five percent, or less, of the samples.
+Many compounds detected less than ten percent of the time are chiefly emitted by stationary sources.
 It appears that these source types are not present in the immediate vicinity of the Grand Junction station.

-Table 5 summarizes the annual mean concentrations for each of the 58 VOCs measured during the study, from 2004 through 2015.
+Table 5 summarizes the annual mean concentrations for each of the 58 VOCs measured during the study, from 2004 through 2016.
 Compounds that have bolded values are MQO Core Analytes.
 Compounds with italicized values were detected in less than 10% of the samples for the year.
 It should be noted here that there was a shift in the data processing methods for this report.
 In previous years, data was presented for compounds that were present in at least 90% of the samples taken.
 For this (and future) reports the data presented will be from compounds that were present in at least 10% of the samples taken.
 This move had a noticeable effect on the VOC data by including more compounds into the discussion.
 For purposes of consistency, this new 10% detection criterion was applied to all carbonyl, VOC, metal, and SVOC data sets.

 The annual means were calculated by replacing all "non-detect" values with one-half of the sample MDL.
 This is an accepted conservative technique for calculating annual values when some of the samples were less than the laboratory's ability to measure.
 As a result of this technique, the average and maximum concentrations are the same if the compound was never detected.
 A year to year variation of the average concentrations for these non-detect compounds will be seen due to the reevaluation of the MDLs annually.
 The compounds are listed in alphabetical order.
 There are several things to note about this table.
 First, the acetonitrile values for all of 2004, and the first three-and-a-half months of 2005 were voided due to a contamination problem in the sampling equipment.
 Acrolein was not analyzed until 2005, and carbon disulfide was added to the list of analytes in 2006.
-Removed from this list for 2012 were the compounds of chloromethylbenzene, and methyl ethyl ketone (MEK).
+Removed from this list in 2012 were the compounds of chloromethylbenzene, and methyl ethyl ketone (MEK).
 MEK was added to the carbonyl analysis.
 Chloromethylbenzene has never been detected in greater than 10% of samples.